 - cost of construction, operation, alteration and removal initiated by the permit holder

-- cost of alteration, rectification or removal requested by Transport and Main Roads (where the structure or activity impacts on road safety, the road's efficiency or Transport and Main Roads' operational business)
+- cost of alteration, rectification or removal requested by Transport and Main Roads (where the structure or activity impacts on road safety, the road's efficiency or our operational business)

-- alter, rectify or remove a structure or activity, or
+- alter, rectify or remove a structure or activity

 - Permit holders must not interfere with existing drainage, signage, road markers or anything else within the road system unless separate approval under another section of the Transport Infrastructure Act 1994 has been granted (for example, approval for road works under section 33 of the Act).

-- When the activity / works / structure is completed, the permit holder must restore the area to a reasonable condition.
-Restoration includes removal of any materials, rubbish and toxic waste (such as asbestos) brought onto the approved site, and may include, if requested, revegetation.
+- When the activity, works or structure is completed, the permit holder must restore the area to a reasonable condition.
+Restoration includes removal of any materials, rubbish and toxic waste (such as asbestos) brought onto the approved site and may include, if requested, revegetation.

 - The Road Corridor Permit is only valid for the person/s or organisation named on the permit and cannot be transferred.
 As approval for the structure (including the associated conditions) is given to the permit holder, the permit holder may be held responsible after they no longer own the asset.
-If a permit holder has been issued with a permit for a structure related to their property, for example, a cattle grid installed on a state-controlled road, they will be required to inform the department if they are selling the property.
+If a permit holder has been issued with a permit for a structure related to their property (for example, a cattle grid installed on a state-controlled road) they will need to inform us if they are selling the property.
 The permit holder should also inform the new owner of their responsibility to obtain a new Road Corridor Permit.

-It is an offence for anyone to interfere with a state-controlled road, or its operations, without an approval.
-Transport and Main Roads can impose a fine for non-compliance.
+It is an offence for anyone to interfere with a state-controlled road or its operations without an approval.
+We can impose a fine for non-compliance.